-- The WCB reviews the information to determine if the events leading to your claim fall within the scope of our coverage. - If it is immediately evident that your situation is covered, the WCB will let you know as soon as possible by phone and in writing.
+- The WCB reviews the information to determine if the events leading to your claim fall within the scope of our coverage. - If it is immediately evident that your situation is covered, you will be notified as soon as possible by phone and in writing.

-- If it is immediately evident that your situation is not covered, the WCB will let you know as soon as possible by phone and in writing.
-You may be asked to provide a copy of your WCB decision letter to your disability provider as proof that the WCB has reviewed and denied your claim. - If it is unclear whether or not your situation would be covered, the WCB will gather additional information.
+- If it is immediately evident that your situation is not covered, the WCB will notify you as soon as possible by phone and in writing.
+You may be asked to provide a copy of your WCB decision letter to your disability provider as proof that the WCB has reviewed and denied your claim. - If it is unclear whether or not your situation would be covered, the WCB will further investigate your claim.
 Further development may include: - Obtaining relevant medical information.
 This may include medical information that pre-dates the work event(s). - Speaking to other people who may be able to provide further clarification. - Completing a file review (done by a medical consultant). - Sending you for a mental health assessment.

-What you can expect during a mental health assessment?
+What you can expect during a mental health assessment (MHA)?

-Mental health assessments can be done at several locations throughout the province or outside of the province.
-If you are required to attend an assessment outside of your home community, the WCB will provide travel expenses.
+MHAs can be done at several locations throughout the province or outside of the province.
+If you are required to attend an assessment outside of your home jurisdiction, the WCB will arrange travel expenses and booking arrangements for you.